 - Install Easy Data Transform into an appropriate folder on the portable device.
-Make sure you have write permission to the folder. - Start Easy Data Transform. - Open the Preferences window. - In the General tab set the Store these preferences in field to portable .ini file. - Click OK. - You may also wish to copy your .transform files to the portable device.
+Make sure you have write permission to the folder.
+We recommend you install from the zip file download, rather than the standard Windows installer. - Start Easy Data Transform. - Open the Preferences window. - In the General tab set the Store these preferences in field to portable .ini file. - Click OK. - You may also wish to copy your .transform files to the portable device.